hellozed/homeicu/firmware/README.md

 > Attention: HomeICU project is in the developing stage and all the code and design shared here are the draft version and have not been formally released yet.

-> Please do NOT use the current code and design on the real human body until it receives medical device approval in your country.
+> Please do NOT use the pre-release verion on the real human body until it receives medical device approval in your country.

 # HomeICU - remote vital signs monitor